armandwayoff/Ulam-Spiral/README.md

 What's the [Ulam spiral](https://en.wikipedia.org/wiki/Ulam_spiral) ?

 In this repository, I offer two versions of the Ulam spiral.
-The first is a web application on which you can create yout own Ulam spiral according to certain parameters.
+The first is an interactive application written in JavaScript on which you can create yout own Ulam spiral according to certain parameters.
-The second is a simplified version written in Python.
+The second is a version written in Python.

-##  Web Application
+##  Interactive Application

 [Visit the Application](https://editor.p5js.org/armandwayoff/present/q7rzZCcgv)